 The Blue Snowball iCE

-This microphone comes in a custom condenser capsule form so it is sure to produce superior sound quality when live online teaching, voice recording, podcasting, and even vlogging.
-Noise cancellation wise, it is equipped with the Cardioid Pickup Pattern system that can block unwanted background noise and achieve clarity.
-This way the focus is only on your voice.
+This microphone comes in a custom condenser capsule form – just what you need for voice recording, podcasting, and even vlogging.
+Noise cancellation-wise, it is equipped with the Cardioid Pickup Pattern system that can block unwanted background noise and focus only on your voice.

-Not only that, the Samson Meteor has a cardioid pick-up pattern feature designed to focus more on the sound directly in front of the mic and less on the background noise.
-This is, of course, particularly beneficial for an online teacher whose office space may not be as quiet as it should be.
-Most importantly, it is budget-friendly for online teachers as well and is a cut above the other microphones in its price range.
+The Samson Meteor boasts a cardioid pick-up pattern feature designed to focus more on the sound directly in front of the mic and less on the background noise.
+This is particularly beneficial for an online teacher whose office space may not be as quiet as it should be.